On the Complexity of Language Membership for Probabilistic Words: Conclusion and Future Work

+In the setting of combined complexity, it remains a challenging question to understand which restrictions on NFAs (or, indeed, on grammars) suffice to ensure the tractability of the probabilistic membership problem in combined complexity.
+In the setting of partial pattern matching, we leave open the question of whether it is \#P-hard to count the number of words of length $n$ (given in unary) over the alphabet $\Sigma \coloneq \{0, 1\}$ having some factor matching a partial word $v$ over~$\Sigma$ given as input, in particular in the case where $v$ only uses one letter (say $1$) and the wildcard $?$ (remembering that \cite{ma2007complexity} shows this is NP-hard).

 A broader direction is to understand which CFLs admit tractable circuits in various circuit classes.
 For instance, when can we have tractable \emph{decision diagrams} (e.g., OBDDs), or tractable \emph{structured circuits}~\cite{pipatsrisawat2008new}?
 This relates to a line of work in probabilistic databases that asks which queries admit tractable circuits in various representations~\cite{jha2013knowledge}, and more broadly asks about the relative power of circuit formalisms.
-One obvious question is whether $\times,\uplus,\compl$-circuits are more concise than $\times,\uplus$-circuits, which relates to the open problem of whether d-DNNFs are closed under complementation (see~\cite{darwiche2002knowledge,monet2020solving,vinall2024structured}).
-Another question is whether there are CFLs that are tractable for $\prob$ but do not admit tractable circuits: this relates to the question of whether such circuits can express \emph{inclusion-exclusion}~\cite{amarilli2024non}.
+One obvious question is whether $\times,\uplus,\compl$-circuits capture the tractability of~$\prob$ for more languages than $\times,\uplus$-circuits (i.e., whether they are more concise): this relates to the open problem of whether d-DNNFs are closed under complementation (see~\cite{darwiche2002knowledge,monet2020solving,vinall2024structured}).
+Another question is whether there are CFLs that are tractable for $\prob$ but do not admit tractable circuits: this relates to the question of whether such circuits can express \emph{inclusion-exclusion}~\cite{amarilli2024non}, and whether they can express the arithmetic computations used in the proof of \cref{prp:knfa}.

-Yet another direction concerns the study of $\prob$ in the lens of combined complexity, where the target language is part of the input.
-Some of our tractability results (e.g., for uCFGs) hold in combined complexity, but other questions remain.
-For instance, it appears likely that $\prob$ is also tractable combined complexity for $k$-ambiguous automata for any fixed $k\in\NN$ (by adaptation of the methods of~\cite{stearns1985equivalence,raha2018universality}), and maybe for tree automata as well~\cite{seidl1990deciding}; but the problem is intractable in combined complexity for NFAs~\cite{alvarez1993very} (though it is approximable~\cite{arenas2021nfa}, like for CFLs~\cite{meel2024cfg}).